Buffalo, Minnesota clinic attack: Perpetrator

 In June 2019, a court services agent wrote that he had just learned that Ulrich had applied for a "permit to purchase" a gun and had yet to be approved.
-The agent said that he "highly recommended" that Ulrich be not allowed to acquire a firearm as a condition of his probation for previous criminal offenses.
+The agent said that he "highly recommended" that Ulrich not be allowed to acquire a firearm as a condition of his probation for previous criminal offenses.
 Despite Ulrich having a restraining order, and an arrest for violation of it, the Buffalo Police Department granted him a permit for the purchase of a handgun.
 Ulrich used the permit to purchase the 9-millimeter semiautomatic handgun that he would later discharge at the Buffalo clinic in 2021.

 Ulrich had also raised concerns at Zion Lutheran Church in Buffalo due to an unsettling letter sent to a pastor.
 The church posted on its website in August 2019 that it had obtained a no trespassing order for Ulrich.
 Church staff were given a picture of Ulrich and told to call the police if he was seen on the church's property.

 In the days leading up to February 9, 2021, Ulrich had been staying at a Super 8 motel near the Buffalo Crossroads medical campus.